Sad new year everyone. I’d say “happy” but it’s not.

 After all, Prices Spices have managed to wow me many times before, including with their use of pineapple, so I definitely have reason to expect great things from the fruit in today’s sauce.

 But it’s actually the jam that I’m really excited for.
 Because, despite its simple, red and black labelling, its chilli of choice is quite unique.

-The Reculus Red, despite its fairly plain and somewhat sinister appearance, makes use of one of the mildest chinense pepper varieties.
+The Reclus Red, despite its fairly plain and somewhat sinister appearance, makes use of one of the mildest chinense pepper varieties.
 Sweet, pickled biquinho chillies which, while commonly sold under the “Roquito” brand name, have never made their way into any other product that I’ve featured.

 Outside of their use as a pizza topping, I’ve never seen anyone do anything with the biquinho before.
 In fact, I’ve never even seen them fresh in the UK.

 Today, though, we’re taking a look at this sweet and sticky spoonful:

 All aglow, under my lights, and filled with tiny shreds of red pepper and chilli.
 Which, together, provide this jam with a rather unusual, granular texture.

 It’s quite runny, too, almost more like a thick syrup than a jam.
 But there’s a third such sugary substance that comes to mind when I actually taste it and that’s honey.

 A golden honey, in particular, with a subtly perfumed finish.
 Though not quite the usual, floral kind.